Creating Your Own Rites for BNG — A Guide to Gaulish Ritual Crafting

 Offering

-Requests (Optional
+Requests (Optional)

-I ask for blessings to the Galatîs
+I ask for blessings from Galatîs

-Incoron (Closing)
+5. Incoron (Closing)

 Albios ux nos, Bitus ambi nos, Dumnos uo anse,